 Malolo Lailai Island has plenty of areas to explore.
 Trek over the hills to explore our coconut grove and palm fringed beaches.
+Drop by and see our Organic Garden team tending their vegetable and fruit gardens.
 Guided treks are also available.
 Check with reception.
 Please wear a hat and take plenty of water.